Its-Satyajit/phpv/README.md

 2. **Ensure Necessary Tools are Installed**

     The script requires `git` and `makepkg` to function.
-These tools are usually pre-installed on Manjaro Linux.
+These tools are usually pre-installed on distribution.
 Verify their presence using:

     ```bash
     which git makepkg